hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 ### [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

 In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
-Both namespaces and resources (for example Statefulsets, Services, etc) within a namespaces need to be unique, but not resources across namespaces.
+Both namespaces and resources (for example StatefulSets, Services, etc) within a namespaces need to be unique, but not resources across namespaces.

 !!!note
     Namespace-based scoping is not applicable for cluster-wide objects (e.g. StorageClass, PersistentVolumes, etc).